Ad Image

 Ping Identity

 Description: Ping Identity’s Identity Defined Security works to secure workforces and customers both on-premises and remote, allowing the right people to access the right things securely and seamlessly.
-Ping Identity works to accelerate its move to the cloud while delivering a rich customer experience.
+Ping Identity is accelerating its move to the cloud while delivering a rich customer experience.
 Additionally, Ping Identity can quickly onboard partners as part of their digital transformation.
 It allows employees, customers, and partners the freedom to access the cloud and on-premises applications they need with an enterprise IDaaS solution that includes multi-factor authentication, Single Sign-On, and access security.

 Radiant Logic